bmeurant/technical-docs/software-architecture/design-principles/soc.md

 Now, let's refactor this by separating each concern into its own dedicated module.
 This aligns with a layered architecture.

 #### 1. Data Access Layer (Repository)
 This module's only concern is communication with the database.
 It abstracts the "how" of data persistence.
-The rest of the application doesn't need to know if we're using SQL, a NoSQL database, or even a simple file.
+The rest of the application doesn't need to know if we're using SQL, a [[nosql|NoSQL database]] , or even a simple file.

 ```javascript
 // userRepository.js